Floridaked/lab-week5-packer-web/README.md

 Starter files for the week 5 lab, intro to Packer.
 See lab instructions on D2L for details.

-Here’s a **sample README.md** you can drop into your repo.
-You just need to replace `<public-ip>` with your instance’s actual public IP and add your own screenshot.

 ````markdown
 # Packer Web Front Lab